Phazzie/mixitfixit/projguid.md

 *   **AI-Powered Insights:** Leverage AI to provide meaningful summaries, highlight key points, and guide users towards resolution.
 *   **User-Friendly:** Create an intuitive and easy-to-use interface.
 *   **High Quality Code:** Build a robust, maintainable, and extensible codebase.
 *   **Value-First Development**: Prioritize the development of features that deliver the most value to users.
 *   **Limitations**: Create a project that is simple, easy to mantain, and easy to extend.
 *   **Resources**: Use only the needed resources, and avoid doing anything that is not needed.

-## How to Get User Feedback
+## User Feedback

 To ensure the app meets user needs, we will: